-If you think that managing rental properties is easy, you’re sorely mistaken.
+You’re sorely mistaken if you think managing rental properties is easy.
 Nonetheless, when you implement a comprehensive strategy, it can deliver stunning results.
 You’ve got this!

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.